238SAMIxD/profil-software-internship/README.md

 # Description

 In this section I will present my solution to the given assesments.
+Notice: all the code in the blocks below are minified and are used only to show the purpose.

 ![Generated data preview](https://github.com/238SAMIxD/profil-software-internship/blob/main/img/title.png)